eigenvektorin/Customer_Segmentation/README.md

 Before the models are formed, the usual steps for data understanding and data cleaning are carried out.

-In Part 1, I used unsupervised learning techniques — namely PCA and Clustering with KMeans — to describe the relationship between the demographics of the company's existing customers and the general population of Germany.This way, I identified groups of the general population that are more likely to be part of the mail-order company's main customer base  (and wich are not)
+In **Part 1**, I used unsupervised learning techniques — namely PCA and Clustering with KMeans — to describe the relationship between the demographics of the company's existing customers and the general population of Germany.This way, I identified groups of the general population that are more likely to be part of the mail-order company's main customer base  (and wich are not)

-In Part 2, a further dataset with demographic information for targets of a marketing campaign of the company is analysed.
+In **Part 2**, a further dataset with demographic information for targets of a marketing campaign of the company is analysed.
 This dataset served as a training dataset for a supervised learning model in order to predict whether or not a given person is likely to become a customer.

 ## Requirements <a name="requirements"></a>